Bank holidays in 2024: four things you need to know | Moorepay

 Most of the UK has eight permanent bank holidays each year: New Year’s Day, Good Friday, Easter Monday, May Day, Spring Bank Holiday, Summer Bank Holiday, Christmas Day and Boxing Day.
 Traditionally, except for the festive bank holidays, these take place on a Monday.

-Here’s what you need to know in advance of these changes.
+Here’s all you need to know about the upcoming bank holidays in 2024.

 1. There is no statutory right for employees to have bank holidays off work